Skip to main content

 npm install

-You can import all your projects, experiments, personalizations, variations, segments, goals and custom data using one single command Kameleoon - Import all projects.
+Import all projects, experiments, personalizations, variations, segments, goals, and custom data using the Kameleoon - Import all projects command.

-If you don’t want to import everything (for instance if your Kameleoon account is too heavy to be loaded), you can use the Kameleoon - Import project command to select one project that you would like to import.
+If the Kameleoon account is too large to load everything at once, use the Kameleoon - Import project command to select a single project to import.

 Usage